Data Science

 -

-Click on the Open link, next to the
+Click on the Open link, next to the Stop link in the fedora-detection Workbench line to open the JuypterLab Workbench

 Login with you OpenShift credentials and allow selected permissions

 The first thing we notice when logging into our workbench is that it’s quite empty.
 If this is your first time seeing JupyterLab, take a couple of minutes to look around!
-But don’t worry, we are experienced data scientists who know the importance of documentation, version handling and reproducability.
+But don’t worry, we are experienced Data Scientists who know the importance of documentation, version handling and reproducability.
 Therefore, in JuypterLab we are going to clone a complete JuypterNotebook to get started with our object detection project:

 -